 - Upgrade your Live account to Office365

 Who Is She is an online database with profiles of prominent contemporary Lebanese women.
-This project started in 2008 following the establishment of a bilateral partnership between LAU’s Institute for Women’s Studies in the Arab World (IWSAW) and the Danish Centre for Information on Women and Gender (KVINFO), a grant-maintained self-governing institution under the jurisdiction of the Danish Ministry of Culture.
+This project started in 2008 following the establishment of a bilateral partnership between LAU’s Arab Institute for Women (formerly known as Institute for Women’s Studies in the Arab World - IWSAW) and the Danish Centre for Information on Women and Gender (KVINFO), a grant-maintained self-governing institution under the jurisdiction of the Danish Ministry of Culture.

 The purpose of the project is to provide the public with easy access to biographical information about a large number of contemporary women in the following categories: opinion leaders, senior managers, politicians, professionals, artists, researchers, and experts within a wide range of subjects.
 A similar online database with a list of thousands of names of prominent Danish women has been available to the public since 1995.